jxmot/Toolbox/README.md

 * Windows 10
     * Home and Pro Editions
     * 64 bit
-* Windows 7
+* Windows 7 (for browser testing)
     * Professional
     * 64 bit

-## Node.js
+## NodeJS

 Another piece of my development platform is *NodeJS*.
 I'm currently have these versions available to me:

+* 14.20.0
-* 12.18.4
+* 12.22.12
 * 12.16.1
-* 10.22.0
-* 10.13.0
+* 10.24.1
 * 8.17.0
-* 8.9.0
 * 6.10.2

 I've found that *Node* can be quite useful for developing code *prior* to integration into a *browser* project.

+### Useful NodeJS Utilities

+**nvm**: This is a *version manager* for NodeJS.
+It allows for easy switching between NodeJS versions.
+It can be found at [NVM For Windows](https://github.com/coreybutler/nvm-windows).

 ## MySQL

-The version I'm using is **5.7**.
+The version I'm using is the *Community* version **5.7.38**.
+I have chosen that version because it matches my the version of MySQL on my webservers.
+The **msi** installer (32bit only) is named `mysql-installer-community-5.7.38.0.msi` and can be found [here](https://downloads.mysql.com/archives/installer/).

 SQL has been around for quite a long time.
 It has clear advantages in regards to it wide spread use.
 And technically speaking MySQL is robust *and* secure.
 Many businesses use it, and it can be found in most hosting service packages.
 Mainstream web applications like *Wordpress* use it, and most e-commerce packages also make use of it.

 ## MongoDB

+**NOTE:** Unfortunately MongoDB **no longer** provides a database instance that you can use **FOR FREE**.
+Instead the push you onto a *paid* instance.
+This has made MongoDB less that desirable because it takes a special effort to install it on a webserver.

 I like this database for a few reasons -

 * Data is stored in JSON / BSON (<https://www.mongodb.com/json-and-bson>)
-* If your hosting service doesn't provide it you can sign up for an mLab account (<https://mlab.com/>) and have your data stored on their servers.
-The free account has enough capacity for most applications.
 * When paired with Mongoose (<http://mongoosejs.com/>) and the Bluebird promise API MongoDB becomes a very reasonable alternative to SQL databases.
 * In my opinion it's much easier to implement than MySQL.

+I installed *MongoDB Community Server* version **5.09**.
+It can be found [here](https://www.mongodb.com/try/download/community?tck=docs_server).

 # Editing Tools